Commercial insurance options

 Or, quote another product

-Some employers or clients might also require you to carry a certain amount of general liability before you can work for them.
+In some cases, employers or clients might require you to carry a certain amount of general liability before you can work for them.
+Read through your contracts carefully to make sure you select the right limits when getting a general liability insurance quote.

-In 2022, the national median cost of general liability insurance through Progressive was $53.
-The average price was $72.
+In 2024, the national median cost of general liability insurance through Progressive Commercial was $60 per month.
+The average price was $85.

-Most customers find their monthly premium to be closer to the median price because expensive outliers often drive up the average cost.
-Your rate will depend on specific features of your business.
+Most customers' monthly premium is closer to the median price because expensive outliers drive up the average cost.
+Your rate will depend on specific features of your business, such as your profession and number of employees.

-Discover more about general liability insurance cost, policy rating factors and money-saving tips to help you find the best combination between price and protection for your business.
-Call us or start a quote online.
+Explore information on general liability insurance cost and learn money-saving tips to help find the best combination of price and protection for your business.
+Call us or start a quote online to get a customized general liability policy.

 Yes.
-You choose the amount of your general liability deductible when you get a quote.
-A deductible is a fixed out-of-pocket expense you agree to pay before your coverage starts to pay.
+You choose your general liability deductible when you get a quote.
+A deductible is the fixed out-of-pocket amount you agree to pay before your insurance starts covering costs.

 Yes.
 Since general liability premiums are considered "a cost of doing business," they usually can be written-off at tax time.
 That said, it's a good idea to consult a tax professional to make sure.